Dana L Randall, LMT

 Randall Massage is focused on providing therapeutic services with the highest levels of customer satisfaction.

-With 8 years of experience, I provide a variety of offerings to choose from, specializing in pain management.
+With 12 years of experience, I provide a variety of offerings to choose from, specializing in pain management, upper cervical and deep tissue.
 Look around my website and if you have any comments or questions, please feel free to contact me.
 I hope to see you soon.
-Check my website often for monthly specials and news!

 What exactly are the benefits of receiving massage or bodywork treatments?
 Useful for all of the conditions listed below and more, massage can: